PrefectHQ/prefect/docs/migration_guide.md

 Every time you run a flow, it is tracked by the API even if you don’t know it; this brings both local and backend-triggered execution on the exact same page for better debugging and observability.
 This also allows you to use alternate schedulers (for example, a CRON job) when migrating to Prefect.

-Similarly, since the API tracks every flow run behind the scenes, agentless deployments are working out-of-the-box &mdash; if you want to manage your own flow execution, you can!
+Similarly, because the API tracks every flow run behind the scenes, agentless deployments work out-of-the-box &mdash; if you want to manage your own flow execution, you can!

 ### 3.2 Code as Workflows

 With Prefect 2.0, your functions *are* your flows.
 Prefect 2.0 automatically detects your flows and tasks without the need to define a rigid DAG structure.
-While tasks are encouraged to provide you the maximum visibility into your workflows, they are no longer required.
+While use of tasks is encouraged to provide you the maximum visibility into your workflows, they are no longer required.
 You can add a single `@flow` decorator to your main function to transform any Python script into a Prefect workflow.

 ### 3.3 Incremental adoption
 The built-in SQLite database automatically tracks all your locally executed flow runs.
 As soon as you start Prefect Orion and open the Prefect UI in your browser (or [authenticate your CLI with your Prefect Cloud workspace](https://orion-docs.prefect.io/ui/cloud-getting-started/)), you can see all your locally executed flow runs in the UI without having to spin up any additional components such as agents.